lxbtlr/formica/README.md

 execute each time it is called.
 To make that data more useful I added a few functions to compute useful metrics and boom, you get the table below.
-This became important as it revealed to me that the refactored version of my display function was actually much slower than my original... so much so that I reverted back to the original drawing mechanism.
+This became important as it revealed to me that the refactored version of my display function was actually much slower than my original... so much so, that I reverted back to the original drawing mechanism.

 ## Example table

 | function | Mean | Median | Standard Deviation | Variance | Min | Max | Count | Total Time |
 | -------- | ---- | ------ | ------------------ | -------- | --- | --- | ---------- | ---------- |
 | tk init | 1.139548e-05 | 1.096725e-05 | 2.345531e-06 | 5.501515e-12 | 1.430511e-06 | 2.0504e-05 | 103 | 0.001173735 |